CKalitin/ckalitin.github.io/_posts/2024-09-19-should-accumulate-capital.md

 ### <b>Capital Is Power</b>

-* Get the chamath quote

-https://youtu.be/PMotykw0SIk?si=P8AEh2uS40QSCtXB&t=1617 <- Get the fucking money
-https://youtu.be/PMotykw0SIk?si=MgPNG_2_W1JQowS6&t=595 <- Money as an instrument of change

-Since the dawn of time we've had the problem of trying to allocate power over the future of humanity. democracy blah blah

 ##### <b>Allocate Capital to Issues You Care About</b>

 <i>“A market economy allows accurate knowledge to be effective in influencing decision making even if 99% of the population do not have that knowledge.
 In politics however, the 99% who do not understand can create immediate political success for elected officials and for policies that will turn out in the end to be harmful to society as a whole.”</i>